betovar/libmaple/libraries/Card/sdcard-verification.md

 Introduction and Objective
 ===============================================================================

-One of the most important parts of testing an algorithm is knowing the expected data output.
-This paper details how to read card specific information from microSD cards using the Android SDK on Ubuntu and an old HTC Eris mobile phone connected over USB.
+One of the most important parts of testing an algorithm is knowing the expected output of the data.
+Obtaining card specific values (like the `cid` and `csd`) from an independent source is critical to testing a method for retrieving these values.

-These card specific values (`cid` and `csd`) will be compare will those read from the same cards on Maple Native hardware using the Wirish SD-Card library.
+The objective of this document is to provide a means to compare the card specific information provided by the Wirish SD-Card library.
+As mentioned, USB card readers cannot provide access to these values.
+Readers built into motherboards can provide these values, but not with ease.
+This procedure outlines the simplest, most through method available to me at the time.
+Other methods do exist and might be easier for you.

 Experimental